xcsp3team/PyCSP3-models/academic/GolombRuler/README.md

 This is [Problem 006](https://www.csplib.org/Problems/prob006/) at CSPLib.

-A Golomb ruler is defined as a set of n integers a1 < a2 < ... < an such that the n x (n-1)/2 differences aj - ai are distinct.
+A Golomb ruler is defined as a set of n integers v1 < v2 < ... < vn such that the n x (n-1)/2 differences vj - vi are distinct.
-Such a ruler is said to contain n marks (or ticks) and to be of length an.
+Such a ruler is said to contain n marks (or ticks) and to be of length vn.
 The objective is to find optimal rulers (i.e., rulers of minimum length).

 An optimal Golomb ruler with 4 ticks.